 During deployment of the second phase monitoring and reporting works will continue.

 On achievement of Phase 2 of deployment a Gate Review will be undertaken by the advisory group.
 At this review stage, the appropriateness of deployment beyond Phase 2 will be determined.
+Final approval will be required from the regulator.

 The process will be repeated with further gate reviews for Phase 3 and Phase 4 deployment, if and as required.